-Apollospace presents the Apollo Reflection Series
+Apollospace® proudly presents the Apollo Reflection Series:

 Reflections: Apollo 7 in Pictures and Words, with Walt Cunningham

-Apollo 13 astronaut Fred Haise tells the heroic story of Apollo 13 with newly restored mission photographs
+Apollo 13 astronaut Fred Haise tells the heroic story of Apollo 13

-In the interview General Stafford discusses all four of his missions, from his first, GT-6, which featured the first rendezvous of two spacecraft in orbit, to his last, the Apollo-Soyuz Test Project (ASTP) and the first docking of two international spacecraft.
+In the film General Stafford discusses all four of his missions, from his first, GT-6, which featured the first rendezvous of two spacecraft in orbit, to his last, the Apollo-Soyuz Test Project (ASTP) and the first docking of two international spacecraft.
 In between, he confronted angry alligators, endured spacewalks from hell, barnstormed the moon, brought a tumbling spaceship back under control, and became (as he remains to this day) the fastest man alive.
-Stafford also discusses the significance and legacy of Apollo, the lessons and implications for humanity for international cooperation, seeing the Earth from space, and his thoughts on the future.
+Stafford also discusses his childhood inspirations, the significance and legacy of Apollo, the lessons and implications for humanity for international cooperation, seeing the Earth from space, and his thoughts on the future.

 The interview was shot in 4K on May 19, 2019, at Gen. Stafford’s name sake museum and at a public event at his alma mater high school in Weatherford, OK, on the occasion of the 50th anniversary of his Apollo 10 flight.
 The film runs approximately 45 minutes.
 Featured below is an extended 18 minute clip discussing Apollo 10 (clip in HD, full film in 4K):